On marginal feature attributions of tree-based models: Availability of data and code

-The experiments in \S\ref{subsec:experiments3} were designed to benchmark the complexity of our internal explanation library with other explanation methods.
+The experiments in \Sec \ref{subsec:experiments3} were designed to benchmark the complexity of our internal explanation library with other explanation methods.
 The comparison was done for CatBoost models of varying depths trained on a synthetic dataset generated by \eqref{synth_data_model}.
 The code was run on an AWS machine with 32 cores and 256GB of memory.
+The reader can find the execution times of our proprietary code on the GitHub repository along with scripts \texttt{plotter.py} and \texttt{plotter\_owen.py} for recreating figures of \Sec \ref{subsec:experiments3}.